andrewplane/Crowdfunding_ETL/README.md

 ## Setup
 - Have environment setup to run the jupyter file (*.ipynb)
 - load schema into SQL environment (postgreSQL was used)
 - import the *.csv files into the tables with the same names
+  - (import campaign.csv last due to foreign keys)

 ## Acknowledgements
  - This project was created as part of the EdX Data Analytics Bootcamp